What Are WP Plugins?

 For example, you can enhance your website with plugins like:

 - Quizzes and polls

-- E-commerce (from setting up single sales with PayPal buttons, to complete e-commerce stores with online shopping carts, invoicing, recurring payments, discount codes, etc …)
+- E-commerce (from setting up single sales with PayPal buttons, to full scale e-commerce with online shopping carts, invoicing, recurring billing, coupons, etc …)

 - Social media integration